 In this book, nearly all logarithms used have a base of two.
 This is because data structures and algorithms most often divide things in half, or store codes with binary bits.
-Whenever you see the notation $\log n$ in this book, either $\log_2 n$ is meant or else the term is being used asymptotically and the actual base does not matter.
-If any base for the logarithm other than two is intended, then the base will be shown explicitly.
+Whenever you see the notation $\log n$ in this book, either $\log_2 n$ is meant or else the term is being used asymptotically and so the actual base does not matter.
+Logarithms using any base other than two will show the base explicitly.